auraphp/Example.Testing/README.md

-For example and testing purposes only.
+For develop example and testing purposes only.